-In \Fig{fig2}, we choose cases where $\Gamma=100$ and $500$\,cm$^{-1}$, both simulated for $\eta=-1$ and $\eta=1$.
-The system is set to be at $|a\ra$ initially.
-The following features can be observed from \Fig{fig2}. ($i$) There are no corresponding Lindblad (blue) curves in the panels of ${\rm Im}\rho_{bc}$ because its results retain zero for the present system and initial state. ($ii$) In overall panels, Lindblad (blue) results and those in the classical bath limit (red) are quite close in short time, except ${\rm Im}\rho_{bc}$ due to ($i$).
-Both of them show little quantum coherent behavior. ($iii$) For the results by the mixed DEOM--Lindblad (black) simulation, quantum coherence is more apparently exhibited in the panels of ${\rm Re}\rho_{bc}$, ${\rm Im}\rho_{bc}$, and $\rho_{ee}$. ($iv$) The coherent behavior of ($iii$) is found independent of $\Gamma$ [cf.\ \Eq{Lgamma}] but the anti--correlated bath fluctuations with $\eta=-1$ lead to faster dephasing processes than the correlated ones with $\eta=1$ for the present system. ($v$) $\Gamma=100$ and $500$\,cm$^{-1}$ give similar transient behaviors except $\rho_{dd}$ [cf.\ \Eq{Lgamma}].
-Effects of $\Gamma$ on steady states and the associated current--voltage properties are to be demonstrated in \Fig{fig3}.
+In \Fig{fig2}, the mixed DEOM--Lindblad (black-solid) simulations exhibit quantum coherence in the panels of $\rho_{ee}$.
+Both the complete Lindblad (blue-dash) and classical bath (red-dot) results show little quantum coherent behavior, similar as the time evolutions demonstrated in Supplemental Material of Ref.\ \onlinecite{Cre13253601}.
+The associated decoherence processes of $\rho_{bc}$ are depicted in \Fig{fig2add}.
+There are no Lindblad (blue-dash) curves in the panels of ${\rm Im}\rho_{bc}$, because its results retain zero from the chosen initial state.
+It is observed that by the mixed DEOM--Lindblad (black-solid) simulations, the anti--correlated bath fluctuations with $\eta=-1$ lead to faster dephasing processes than the correlated ones with $\eta=1$, for the present system.
+In both \Fig{fig2} and \Fig{fig2add}, the $\Gamma=100$ and $500$\,cm$^{-1}$ cases give similar transient behaviors except for $\rho_{dd}$ [cf.\ \Eq{Lgamma} and comments after it].
+Further effects of $\Gamma$ and $\eta$ on steady states and the associated current--voltage properties are to be demonstrated in \Fig{fig3}.